100devs/simple-express-app-submission/README.md

 Current issues that need fixing:
 - Mobile formatting
+- Add ability to edit date
 - Max number of hours per day needs to be capped at 24
 - Handle lessons of less than one, or not whole numbers
 - Number of hours at night and on the highway should not exceed the total for the lesson
-- Add error messages or prompts
+- Add styling to error messages or prompts
+- Add favicon